The Complete Guide On How To Calculate Payroll & Payroll Taxes

 In short, the right payroll software can save your business time and make running payroll easy, from your first FICA tax payment to calculating employee bonuses.

-Calculating payroll taxes is an essential part of the payroll process, even if your business uses payroll software.
-As an employer, your payroll tax responsibilities are two-fold; you have to withhold the right amount of taxes from employee paychecks and pay your business’s payroll tax liabilities on time.
+As an employer, your payroll tax responsibilities are two-fold: you have to withhold the right amount of taxes from employee paychecks and pay your business’s payroll tax liabilities on time.